madzera/happytree/README.md

 The second purpose represents the basic operations on the trees, when the API client desires to reallocate nodes (officially called **Elements** in the context of the API) on the trees.

+The last one allows the API client to activate, deactivate or destroy the trees.

 ### For who?